SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M02Lab01_Client_Scripting.md

     				};
     			};

-    -   Add the script mentioned below in the **lockPermitRequest** function.

 5. Add the function that will be called from the action button.

     -   Add the function mentioned below after the **\_lockPermitRequest**